When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Different mask types need to be positioned in different ways:

-- Full-size nasal masks should rest against the bridge of your nose without any gaps or extra pressure, and should rest above your upper lip without crowding your nostrils
+- Nasal masks should rest against the bridge of your nose without any gaps and above your upper lip without crowding your nostrils.

-- Nasal cradle-style masks should tuck in between your nostrils and upper lip without digging in anywhere
+- Nasal cradle-style masks should tuck in between your nostrils and upper lip without digging into the skin.

-- Nasal pillows slip into your nostrils, so they should look balanced and even with the rest of your face when you look in the mirror
+- Nasal pillows slip into your nostrils, so they should be balanced and even with the rest of your face when you look in the mirror.

-- Traditional full face masks should be centered between the bridge of your nose and the middle of your chin, while compact styles shouldn’t put any pressure on your upper teeth or nostrils
+- Traditional full-face masks should be centered between the bridge of your nose and the middle of your chin.
+Compact styles shouldn’t put any pressure on your upper teeth or nostrils.

 Step 3: Securing the Mask

-A secure fit shouldn’t feel like the mask is digging into your face, since over-tightening can actually cause leaks.
-A mask that fits properly will feel comfortable but won’t feel loose, and won’t shift when you turn your head, lay down, or change positions.
+A secure fit shouldn’t feel like the mask is digging into your face, since over-tightening can also cause leaks.
+A mask that fits properly will feel comfortable being loose, and won’t shift when you turn your head, lie down, or change positions.

 Step 4: Connecting the Tubing

-Almost all CPAP tubing has a standard 22-millimeter cuff that should slip over the mask port snugly and completely.
+Almost all CPAP tubing has a standard 22-millimeter cuff that should slip snugly over the mask connection port.
 Soft, flexible cuffs can be easier to work with than hard cuffs, so you might want to use a soft adapter if your hose has a hard cuff.

 Step 5: Test Your Mask

-To test your mask for leaks, turn on your CPAP machine and make sure the settings are correct.
+To test your mask for leaks, turn on your CPAP machine.
 You might have a leak if you hear a loud or sharp hissing noise, or if you feel a jet of air against your skin or near your eyes.
-Some CPAP machines also include a leak detection feature.
+Some CPAP machines also include a leak detection feature that will issue alerts when a leak occurs.

 Step 6: Last-Minute Adjustments